MaterSim/PyXtal/doc/Usage.rst

 Chemical Substitution
 ~~~~~~~~~~~~~~~~~~~~~

 In many cases, the crystal structures of mutlicompnent systems are strongly related to the structure of simple systems.
-For instance, the 1: 1 ratio boron nitrides, as an isoelectronic analogue to carbon, exihibit very similar structural behaviors as compared to elemental carbon allotropes.
-Similarly, many of the known AlPO4 polymorphs are related to SiO2.
+For instance, the 1:1 ratio boron nitrides, as an isoelectronic analogue to carbon, exihibit very similar structural behaviors as compared to elemental carbon allotropes.
+Similarly, many of the known AlPO\ :sub:`4` polymorphs are related to SiO\ :sub:`2`.

-Inspired by these known correlation, PyXtal offers the `substitue_1_2 <pyxtal.html#pyxtal.substitue_1_2>`_  function to derive the BC compounds from A via subgroup relation (e.g., from C to BN or from SiO2 to AlPO4).
+Inspired by these known correlation, PyXtal offers the `substitue_1_2 <pyxtal.html#pyxtal.substitue_1_2>`_  function to derive the BC compounds from A via subgroup relation (e.g., from C to BN or from SiO\ :sub:`2` to AlPO\ :sub:`4`).
 The key idea is to split A's Wyckoff sites to B and C according to the BC composition constraints.
 Unlike the random substitution, the Wyckoff position splitting strictly follows the group-subgroup relation.
 As such, the resulting compound retains a high space group symmetry from the parental structure.
 Below, we illustrate this function via a few examples.

 Below is a script to make a 1:1 ratio BN compound from the diamond carbon allotrope.